The Significance of Mahashivratri

 Mahashivratri, "the Great Night of Shiva" is the most significant event in India's spiritual calendar.
-Sadhguru explains what makes this night so important, and how we can make use of it.
+Sadhguru explains what makes Mahashivratri so important, and how one can participate.

 Sadhguru: In the Indian culture, at one time, there used to be 365 festivals in a year.
 In other words, they just needed an excuse to celebrate everyday of the year.
 These 365 festivals were ascribed to different reasons, and for different purposes of life.
 There were to celebrate various historical events, victories, or certain situations in life like harvesting, planting, and reaping.
 For every situation there was a festival.
 But Mahashivratri is of a different significance.